If you're not familiar with the Leisure Suit Larry franchise, I'd like to cite Jason Scott, who nailed it perfectly in a single sentence:

 Jody Hicks, former creative director of TKO Santa Cruz, who even met with Al Lowe and really tried to capture the spirit of the originals, while updating it for a modern world, stumbles to this day when it comes to the game, saying:

-“I'm not proud of the game, it's juvenile, sophomoric, and deeply tone-deaf with regards to racial stereotypes and overt sexualization of women. […] it does not reflect my personal views from the time when it was written or my personal standards and views of today.
+“I'm not proud of the game, it's juvenile, sophomoric, and deeply tone-deaf with regards to racial stereotypes and overt sexualization of women.
+I won't ever share the design document I wrote as it does not reflect my personal views from the time when it was written or my personal standards and views of today.
 I was forced to write the game the way the publisher wanted it written, which was in a crass and "BroCentric" mentality, and while there are moments of the development cycle that brought me joy, the entire experience was demoralizing and embarrassing as a professional game designer.“

 In a nutshell: as bad as the Santa Cruz version was, the Dallas version ended up being much worse, at least from a content perspective.
 The Santa Cruz version was shelved because it wasn't raunchy enough while the Dallas version was shelved for being too raunchy.
 Having seen it for myself, this is a gross understatement, to say the least.